Mandibles (film): Production

-In October 2019, it was announced David Marsais, Grégoire Ludig, Adèle Exarchopoulos, India Hair, Roméo Elvis and Coralie Russier had joined the cast of the film, with Quentin Dupieux directing from a screenplay he wrote.
-Principal photography began in September 2019.
+In September 2019, it was announced David Marsais, Grégoire Ludig, Adèle Exarchopoulos, India Hair, Roméo Elvis and Coralie Russier had joined the cast of the film, with Quentin Dupieux directing from a screenplay he wrote.

+Exarchopoulos' character, Agnès, was inspired by Swedish environmental activist Greta Thunberg.

+Principal photography began on 16 September 2019.

 Music

 The soundtrack was composed by the English band Metronomy.
 The main theme of the film was released by Because Music, the same day as the film was released in French theaters.

 Release

 The film had its world premiere at the 77th Venice International Film Festival on September 5, 2020.
 It was also selected to screen at the Telluride Film Festival in September 2020, prior to its cancellation.
 It was released in France on May 19, 2021.